You have a passion for data science and problem-solving. We offer access to world-class staff and computational resources.

 If you plan to continue your graduate degree after the summer program ends, apply to the graduate job posting.

-Send your questions to dssi-info [at] llnl.gov (dssi-info[at]llnl[dot]gov).
+Send your questions to dssi [at] llnl.gov (dssi[at]llnl[dot]gov).
 You can also visit the LLNL Students website for more information on the Lab's scholar programs.

 DSSI Leadership Team